Do you want to remove a sky, a wall, any backdrop, or something else in a photograph so that the slide background shows through within those

 the Ctrl+Z key.

 Figure 7: Plus and minus labeled lines indicate the areas to be retained and removed respectively

 Delete Mark: If you need to remove any of the plus or minus lines, click the Delete Mark button, and click

 on the line to remove it completely.

 You will see how the Refine options influence the selection -- all areas to be removed have a magenta overlay that is

 - Now, you can either abandon your selections, or remove the background:

-see the same picture with everything removed except the church building.
-Compare these with Figure 1, shown earlier on this page
+you can see the same picture with everything removed except the church building.
+Compare these with Figure 1, shown earlier